 The modified penalty prescribed for this offence is $ .

-If you do not wish to have a complaint of the above offence heard and determined by a court you may pay the modified penalty within 21 days after receipt of this notice.
+If you do not wish to have a prosecution notice of the above offence heard and determined by a court you may pay the modified penalty within 21 days after receipt of this notice.

 If payment is not made within 21 days after receipt of this notice, court proceedings may be instituted against you.